sjonesw-lab/Maxtrader/replit.md

 MaxTrader is an intraday NASDAQ trading research engine designed for quality-driven trading signals using a wave-based Renko framework and multi-timeframe confluence analysis.
 It identifies wave impulses and retracement patterns, integrating daily and 4-hour market context.
 All trades utilize options structures for defined risk.
 The system currently features a multi-regime architecture with a validated Normal Vol strategy (43.5% WR, 9.39 PF) and robust runtime safety layers, with ongoing research into high-volatility environments.

+The system now includes a professional real-time trading dashboard with WebSocket-based live updates, comprehensive safety monitoring, and integrated Pushover notifications for critical alerts.

 ## User Preferences

 Preferred communication style: Simple, everyday language.